allandx/Deploy-VM-in-AWS-using-Terraform-workflow/README.md

 Pre-requisites:
 1. Install terraform in a server named "terraform controller"
-2. Keep a file that contains resource info like ami id, subnetid
+2. Keep a file that contains resource info like ami id, subnetid and etc
+3. Need configure AWS credentials in the "terraform controller" server to link terraform and AWS resources

 We will be following the Terraform workflow — Write > Plan > Apply — to deploy a virtual machine (VM) in AWS.
 After a successful deployment, we will then clean up our infrastructure and destroy the resource we created.